vdbrink/vdbrink.github.io/buy/esphome_diy.md

 ---

 > **_NOTE 1:_** Most links on this page are hardware I also bought myself.
-> Most of the links are affiliate links, you pay the same price AND support my blog by buying it from here.
+> Most of the links are affiliate links, You pay the normal price and also support my blog by buying it from here.

 ---